Theoretical guarantees for the advantage of GNNs over NNs in generalizing bandlimited functions on Euclidean cubes

-Modern works on ReLU NNs' ability to tackle functions with high degrees of smoothness include \cite{chen2019note, montanelli2021deep, petersen2018optimal, yarotsky2017error}.\\
+(Note that any bandlimited function on a $d$-dimensional Euclidean space extends holomorphically to the corresponding complex space of the same dimension.)
+Contemporary research on the ability of Rectified Linear Unit (ReLU) NNs to handle functions with high degrees of smoothness is reflected in studies such as \cite{chen2019note, montanelli2021deep, petersen2018optimal, yarotsky2017error}.

-In the specific context of NNs' powers to learn bandlimited functions, many works have been done, such as \cite{chen2019note, montanelli2021deep, opschoor2022exponential, wang2018exponential}.
-In \cite{chen2019note, montanelli2021deep}, it is proved that, in order to $\epsilon$-approximate a bandlimited function on a compact region of $\mathbb{R}^{d}$, a deep ReLU NN (DNN), in an existential sense, requires at least $\Omega(\epsilon^{-2})$ weights.
-For real-valued functions that are complex-analytically continuable to an open ellipse, \cite{montanelli2021deep} gives a tighter requirement of $O(\epsilon^{-2}(\log\epsilon^{-1})^2)$ in weights, then \cite{opschoor2022exponential} outdid this rate by showing that DNNs require

-to $\epsilon$-approximate locally complex-analytically extendable, real-valued, functions on $[-1,1]^{d}$.
-For a result on the number of layers, \cite{wang2018exponential} proved that $O((\log\epsilon^{-1})^{2d})$ layers are needed by a ReLU DNN to approximate real-valued analytic functions on bounded domains in $\mathbb{R}^{d}$.
-Our findings reveal that the extra log factor is unnecessary for GNNs; we show that, to $\epsilon$-approximate a bandlimited function on $[-1,1]^{d}$, a GNN only requires

-This confirms that GNN structures do indeed allow for more expressiveness.
-Besides the fact that fewer weights are needed to reach the same error, our networks are constructed using only sampled function values, specifically, $O((\log\epsilon^{-1})^{d})$ of them.
-This is to contrast with the Taylor-approximation-based framework used in many nonasymptotic works on NNs, \cite{oono2019approximation, petersen2018optimal, yarotsky2017error}, where the constructions rely on knowing pointwise high-ordered derivative values of the target functions, which are difficult to compute from data.\\